 Irving Picard, the U.S. Bankruptcy Court-appointed trustee liquidating the accounts of Bernard L. Madoff Investment Securities LLC, hired Grierson in 2009 to help recover Madoff assets in Europe.

-Milberg LLP is seeking to withdraw from Paul Ceglia’s lawsuit claiming half the Facebook Inc. (FB) holdings of Mark Zuckerberg, the social network’s co-founder and chief executive officer.
+Milberg LLP is seeking to withdraw from Paul Ceglia’s lawsuit claiming half the Facebook Inc. (FB:US) holdings of Mark Zuckerberg, the social network’s co-founder and chief executive officer.

 Sanford Dumain, chairman of Milberg’s executive committee and the lead lawyer on the firm’s team representing Ceglia, yesterday filed a request in federal court in Buffalo, New York, to quit as Ceglia’s counsel.
 The move, which must be approved by the judge overseeing the case, comes less than three months after Milberg began its work for Ceglia.

 Dumain filed the request on behalf of two other Milberg lawyers and two lawyers from firms in upstate New York that also represent Ceglia.
 Dumain said in the filing that he is submitting a statement of his reasons to the court for its private review.

 Since Ceglia filed the case less than two years ago, four law firms have left after notifying the court they represented him.
 In June 2011, DLA Piper LLP, one of the world’s biggest law firms with 4,200 lawyers in 31 countries, and Buffalo’s Lippes Mathias Wexler Friedman LLP withdrew from representing Ceglia after less than three months on the job.

 Two other firms, Kasowitz Benson Torres & Friedman LLP in New York and Chicago’s Edelson McGuire LLC left after working on the case outside court, according to papers filed in the suit.